ucsb-csw8/w22/faq.md

 ### Are lab activities and lab sessions not the same thing?

 We refer to the Wednesday lab section times as _lab sessions_.
 The _lab activities_ (LAs) that you complete in zyBooks are different from the session times, since they refer to the lab assignments posted in zyBooks.

+### What is the "Wednesday lab participation" score in gradebook?

+Related question:
+* What does "Lab Participation" refer to on the [schedule]({{ site.url }}{{ site.baseurl }}/calendar)?

+This grade item is supposed to capture your participation during the lab session.
+We expect that you will be working on the breakout room activities during the labs, and we expect that before the lab sessions are over you will make enough progress to **pass _at least one lab test_ in order to receive full credit for your participation**.
+Remember to "Submit" your code in order to see how many and which tests are passing.

+Note that you do not need to completely finish the breakout room lab on Wednesday: it needs to be completed and be correct before the hard deadline the week after the labs for that week are released.

 ---